SBCURLEY/pands-project/README.md

 ## 3.2 How to run the Python code

 The following are required
- - Visual Studio Code: download from [here](https://code.visualstudio.com/download)
+ - Visual Studio Code: download from [Visual Studio.com](https://code.visualstudio.com/download)
- - Github must be installed, get it [here](https://github.com/git-guides/install-git)
+ - Github must be installed, get it at [Git Hub.com](https://github.com/git-guides/install-git)
- - Clone this [repository](https://github.com/SBCURLEY/pands-project/blob/main/analysis.py) from Github by typing the command below: git clone
+ - Clone this [repository](https://github.com/SBCURLEY/pands-project/blob/main/analysis.py) from Github by typing the command: git clone in VS Code
  - To run the Python script, first navigate to the Pands Folder > pands-project > analysis.py
  - The GitHub link is [here](https://github.com/SBCURLEY/pands-project/blob/main/analysis.py)
- - At the command line enter python the following
+ - At the command line enter the following command

 **$ python analysis.py**